-The completed form must be submitted to the Deputy Principal on the first day back at school immediately after the due date of the assessment.

-If the Deputy Principal is absent, this form must be submitted to the Principal.
+immed submitted to the Deputy Principal on the first day back at school iately after the due date of the assessment. al is absent, this form must be submitted to the Principal.

 Name: Year:

-Subject / Course:

-Head Teacher:
+Head Teacher: Teacher:

 Assessment Title:

-Date of Notification:
+Date of Notification: Date Due:

 Date Appeal Submitted:

-Tick Option: Task missed ☐ Task sat for
+Tick Option: missed 🔲 Task sat for

-Seeking special consideration because of: ☐ Misadventure
+Seeking special consideration becaus

 Details of Appeal:

-Attach all necessary medical and other certificates s and refer to the HBHS Assessment Policy
+Attach all necessary med ical and other certificates and refer to the HBHS Assessment Policy

 Student Signature: Date:

 Parent's Signature: Date:

-School Procedure Deputy Principal issues and receives Illness/Misadventure Appeal form Deputy Principal discusses with the Principal and Head Teacher Head Teacher receives a photocopy of the appeal Before Half Yearly reporting period (Yr7-11) and Yearly reporting (Yr7-12), Principal, appeal.
-The School will enter details on SENTRAL and generate outcome letter for parent.
-A Principal will sign the letter and give to front office for posting.
+appeal. d Head Teacher al Yearly reporting (Yr7-12), Principal, Deputy Principal and Head Teacher will meet to discuss the nerate outcome letter for parent.
+A copy will be placed into the students file.